Kpable/kpable.github.io/index.md

   - title: "FMOD Audio Integration"
     # excerpt: |
-    #   So there I was first week as a new hire and asked to covert the entirety of the game's audio to use FMOD, having never used it before.
+    #   So there I was for the first week as a new hire and asked to convert the entirety of the game's audio to use FMOD, having never used it before.
 Well fortunately I'm a fast learner and I got it done in a week.

-    #   I went on to continute to support various audio intergration features and improvements throughout the course of developement working with the audio team.
+    #   I went on to continue to support various audio integration features and improvements throughout the course of development working with the audio team.

     image_path: /assets/images/heavy-is-the-crown/hitc-cabin.png
     alt: "shot-in-the-dark"

   - title: "Building and Snapping"
-    # excerpt: "Key to the Base Building update, I worked with design to create a snapping and placement system that would be intuitive for the player and enable flexibility for designers to change rules for how various types of building pieces would interact with eachother based on a number of potential player contexts."
+    # excerpt: "Key to the Base Building update, I worked with design to create a snapping and placement system that would be intuitive for the player and enable flexibility for designers to change rules for how various types of building pieces would interact with each other based on a number of potential player contexts."
     image_path: /assets/images/techtonica/base-building.jpg
     alt: "shot-in-the-dark"